Clerks III

-Clerks III is a 2022 American black comedy-drama film written, directed, and edited by Kevin Smith and starring Brian O'Halloran, Jeff Anderson, Trevor Fehrman, Austin Zajur, Jason Mewes, Rosario Dawson and Smith.
-It serves as a sequel to the 1994 and 2006 Clerks films, and is the ninth overall feature film set in the View Askewniverse.
-In the film, Randal Graves, after surviving a massive heart attack, enlists his friends and fellow clerks Dante Hicks, Elias Grover, and Jay and Silent Bob to make a movie about their lives at the Quick Stop Convenience store that started it all.
+Clerks III is a 2022 American black comedy drama film written, edited, and directed by Kevin Smith.
+It is the sequel to Clerks II (2006) and the ninth film in the View Askewniverse.
+The film stars Brian O'Halloran, Jeff Anderson, Trevor Fehrman, Austin Zajur, Jason Mewes, and Rosario Dawson.
+In the story, Randal Graves, after surviving a massive heart attack, enlists his friends and fellow clerks Dante Hicks, Elias Grover, and Jay and Silent Bob to make a movie about their lives at the Quick Stop Convenience store that started it all.

-The film had its world premiere on September 4, 2022, in Red Bank, New Jersey, before its release on September 13, by Lionsgate.
-With a production cost of $7 million, not including additional marketing costs, the film underperformed, making a total of $4.7 million at the box office.
+Clerks III had its premiere at the Hackensack Meridian Health Theatre in Red Bank, New Jersey on September 4, 2022, and received a two-night limited theatrical release in the United States on September 13 by Lionsgate.

 Plot

 Fifteen years after Dante and Randal bought the Quick Stop convenience store, (Note: During the events of Clerks II.) the pair's lives continue much as before, including hockey games on the roof and hanging out with Jay and Silent Bob, who have taken over the former RST Video and turned it into a legal marijuana dispensary.
 Dante is still grieving over the deaths of Becky and their unborn daughter Grace after they were hit by a drunk driver years prior.
 (Note: The grave marker reads 2006, shortly after the events of Clerks II.)

 One day, while Elias and his friend Blockchain are trying to sell their new NFT kites, which contain an image of the Buddy Christ, Randal suffers a severe heart attack.
 Elias disavows Christianity and decides to become a Satanist after blaming his faith for Randal's heart attack.
 After the surgery, Randal's doctor urges Dante to keep Randal happy while he recovers and warns him that he is also at risk.
 Randal decides he has wasted his life and needs a new purpose, declaring he will make a movie about his and Dante's lives at the Quick Stop.

 Becky's spirit appears to Dante, encouraging him to move on, and Dante briefly reconnects with his ex-girlfriend, Veronica.
 After a harrowing audition process, Randal decides he will not only write and direct but also star in the film as himself, alongside Dante in a supporting role.
 Rather than cast actors, they decide to cast their friends and actual customers to play themselves.
 This includes Jay, Silent Bob, and Veronica, who agrees after a sexual encounter with Dante.
-Dante takes on the producer role and convinces his ex-fiancée Emma to loan the production $30,000, with Dante's half of the Quick Stop as collateral.
+Dante takes on the producer role and convinces his ex-fiancée Emma to lend the production $30,000, with Dante's half of the Quick Stop as collateral.
 Silent Bob is made the cinematographer, deciding to shoot the movie in black-and-white, while Elias and Blockchain are hired as production assistants.